Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice: Magnetization measurements

 The temperature dependent magnetization of \NiP{} with field along the $\bm{c}$ and $\bm{a}$ axes are shown in Figs.~\ref{MTc} and \ref{MTa}, respectively.
 All the transition temperatures were determined through the peak positions of the temperature derivative $dM/dT$, indicated by the arrows shown in Fig.~\ref{MTc}.

-Figure~\ref{MB}{\bf a}-{\bf b} show the isothermal magnetization $M(B)$ measured at various temperatures with $B \parallel \bm{c}$ and $B \parallel \bm{a}$, respectively.
+Figures~\ref{MB}{\bf a}-{\bf b} show the isothermal magnetization $M(B)$ measured at various temperatures with $B \parallel \bm{c}$ and $B \parallel \bm{a}$, respectively.
 As we lower the temperature, the phase boundaries gradually become pronounced for both field directions.
-For $B \parallel \bm{c}$, a broad plateau at about one third of the saturated moment is revealed for $T\lesssim \qty{0.3}{K}$.
-In contrast, no plateau phase was observed for field in the $\bm{ab}$ plane.
-The temperature evolution of the anomalies in $dM/dB$ curves for both field directions are illustrated in Figs.~\ref{MB}{\bf c}-{\bf d}.
+For $B \parallel \bm{c}$, a broad plateau is revealed at about one third of the saturated moment for $T\lesssim \qty{0.3}{K}$.
+In contrast, no plateau phase was observed for the field in the $\bm{ab}$ plane.
+The temperature evolution of the anomalies in the $dM/dB$ curves for both field directions is illustrated in Figs.~\ref{MB}{\bf c}-{\bf d}.
 The contour plots of the magnetic susceptibility $dM/dB$ as a function of temperature and field for both field directions are presented in Figs.~\ref{MB}{\bf e}-{\bf f}.
-The Magnetic phase boundaries extracted through $M(T,B)$, $C(T,B)$, neutron diffraction and magnetocaloric effect (MCE) measurements are over-plotted.
+The magnetic phase boundaries extracted through $M(T,B)$, $C(T,B)$, neutron diffraction, and magnetocaloric effect (MCE) measurements are over-plotted.